 - Tax Examiner

-According to the Bureau of Labor Statistics (BLS), employment of accountants and auditors is projected to rise 6% from 2018-2028, slightly higher than the average of 5% across all U.S. occupations.
+According to the Bureau of Labor Statistics (BLS), employment of accountants and auditors is projected to rise 7% from 2020-2030.*

-Now is a great time to begin working towards a degree to help you compete for jobs in a growing career field.
+Now is a great time to begin working towards a degree to help you compete for jobs in a rewarding, diverse career field.

 Note: to become a Certified Public Accountant (CPA), you will need to earn a bachelor’s degree and additional course credits, along often professional experience.
 State-specific requirements vary.2

 While you may not be required to hold a degree to qualify for jobs that include bookkeeping and accounting tasks, employers may prefer earning a degree if you plan to become an accountant and continue advancing your career in accounting and finance.
 It’s difficult to obtain senior-level roles in accounting without earning an accounting-specific undergraduate degree.